JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 You can actually include more than one `/it` in an `/eval` statement.
 For instance, `/eval /it #married /it` would return every married person, regardless of whether they are listed first or second in the marriage relationship.

+#### Using `/it=` to restrict the possible targets in an `/eval` query

+You might want to restrict the set of possibilities considered for the "/it" variable(s) in an "/eval" expression.
+For instance, if you want to know who among Jane and Jim is coming to your wedding, you could ask:

+`/f /eval (/it= Jane | Jim) #is invited to my wedding`

+And if you didn't want to have to list all the possibilities explicitly, you could use a nested "/eval' statement to, say, ask which of your classmates is invited:

+`/f /eval (/it= (/eval /it #is a classmate of mine)) #is coming to my wedding`

+#### PITFALL: `/it=` cannot be followed by an alphanumeric character

+`/it=` is a keyword, just like `/it` or `/eval`, which means it must be followed by a non-alphanumeric character (typically a space or a left parenthesis).b Just like writing `/italy` or `/evaleye` would confuse the parser, so too will writing `/it=x` confuse the parser.

 ### (Reflexive) transitive search